Just like any other domesticated animal, there are pros and cons to pugs.

-Even when trained, pugs don’t tend to notify their owners when they really need to go, so there’s a chance of accidents happening in the house semi-regularly for a pug’s entire life.
+Even when trained, pugs don’t tend to notify their owners when they need to go, so there’s a chance of accidents in the house semi-regularly for a pug’s entire life.

-Their physical health issues mean that there’s only so much physical activity they can engage in before they exhaust themselves, and they’re more likely to be found napping than playing fetch, especially if they can snuggle up to their owners.
+Their physical health issues mean that there’s only so much physical activity they can engage in before they exhaust themselves.
+They’re more likely to be found napping than playing fetch, especially if they can snuggle up to their owners.

-Potty-training isn’t the only skill that pugs are slow to pick up on.
+Potty training isn’t the only skill pugs are slow to pick up on.
 A notoriously stubborn breed, pugs resist obedience and skills training.

 A rare few have what it takes to be show and competition dogs, but the vast majority don’t take well to commands.

 As lap dogs, pugs are still easy enough to manage even without training but don’t expect your pug to roll over on demand.